 Older workers »

-The working career of older workers can be prolonged by maintaining work ability, having flexible working hours and by altering working tasks if their work ability becomes impaired.
+The working career of older workers can be prolonged by maintaining work ability, having flexible working hours and by altering working tasks.